 Figure 18 Distribution of clusters from scoreFigure 16 SSE elbow plot for score

-The major land of the map is red (cluster 2), which pervades all around England.
-Cluster 3 (blue area) and cluster 1 (purple) are the second and the third largest cluster in acreage on this map, and areas in yellow which represents cluster 0 are the smallest.
-The distribution of these four clusters in the sequence is likely to correspond to clusters 1,2,0 and 3 on the above map.
+In figure 18, the major land of the map is red (cluster 2), which pervades all around England.
+Cluster 3 and cluster 1 are the second and the third largest cluster in acreage on this map, and areas in yellow which represents cluster 0 are the smallest.
 Take a look at London alone.
 The proportional relationship of the four clusters is similar to the whole of England.
 Cluster 1 and 3 gather around the boundary of London.
 Other areas are almost all belong to Cluster 2, as areas for cluster 0 are rare and scatter randomly in London.